There’s not just one ‘renewable energy area’ at our festival – the whole event is a renewable energy showcase!

 You’ll spot solar panels, wind turbines, pedal power and innovative, low impact alternatives across the site.
-There’s solar powered phone charging at our Info Tent, and if you want to get skilled up, we have experts and workshops in the following areas…
+There’s solar phone charging at our Info Tent, and if you want to get skilled up, we’ve workshops aplenty.

+You can’t miss the solar fire engine!
 Tess and Dougal’s solar panels power wheelchairs and mobility scooters in addition to their half kilometre of LED festoon lights.
-The REsource fire engine has a tracking array and visible power system in a display cabinet on the side of the truck, so you can see how everything works.
-REsource has educational tools and toys to demonstrate how renewables work and – weather permitting – you can tell the time with their interactive sundial.
+The unique REsource fire engine has a tracking array and visible power system in a display cabinet on the side of the truck, so you can see how everything works.

-Daily workshops and demonstrations of panel cookers, solar ovens, evacuated tube and parabolic dish cookers… chance to cook your lunch in the sun’s rays and learn about how solar stoves can help communities across the world.
+Daily skillshares and demonstrations of panel cookers, solar ovens, evacuated tube and parabolic dish cookers… Chance to cook your lunch in the sun’s rays and learn about how solar stoves can help communities across the world.